epam/hub-kubeflow-components/istio-ingressgateway/README.md

 ```

 Deployment follows to the following algorithm:

-1. At the beginning hubctl need to create an EKS/GKE cluster and other dependency components.
-2. Then start deployment
+1. Hubctl will use a helm chart from parameters `helm.repo` and `helm.chart` to deploy the Istio Ingressgateway.
-3. `post-deploy` sets up a custom kubectl command with a specific context `$HUB_DOMAIN_NAME`  and namespace `$NAMESPACE`, then conditionally applies an Ingress configuration defined in `ingress.yaml` only if the environment variable `$INGRESS_HOSTS` is not empty and the Ingress resource does not already exist in the specified context and namespace.
+2. `post-deploy` sets up a custom kubectl command with a specific context `$HUB_DOMAIN_NAME` and namespace `$NAMESPACE`, then conditionally applies an Ingress configuration defined in `ingress.yaml` only if the environment variable `$INGRESS_HOSTS` is not empty and the Ingress resource does not already exist in the specified context and namespace.

 ## Outputs